pangenome/odgi/docs/rst/tutorials/detect_complex_regions.rst

 .. image:: /img/chr8.mean_depth.png

-three high depth regions are present: starting from the left, the β-defensin gene cluster, the centromere, and the neo-centromere, respectively.
+``Mean depth`` distribution of chromosome 8: Three high depth regions are present. *Left:* The β-defensin gene cluster. *Mid:* The centromere. *Right:* The neo-centromere.

 ---------------------------------------------------
-Centromere's Higher-Order Repeat (HOR) organization
+The centromere's Higher-Order Repeat (HOR) organization
 ---------------------------------------------------

 The chromosome 8 centromeric HOR array is primarily composed of four distinct HOR types represented by 4, 7, 8 or 11 α-satellite monomer cassettes.
-Thanks to the `Logsdon et al., 2021 <https://doi.org/10.1038/s41586-021-03420-7>`_ HOR annotations (you can find them in the ``test`` folder in the root of the ``odgi`` project, in the ``chr8_HORarray_organization.colors.bed`` file), we can take a closer look at the centromere:
+Thankfully, `Logsdon et al., Nature 2021 <https://doi.org/10.1038/s41586-021-03420-7>`_ provide HOR annotations (you can find them in the ``test`` folder in the root of the ``odgi`` project, in the ``chr8_HORarray_organization.colors.bed`` file), so we can take a closer look at the centromere:

 .. image:: /img/chr8_HOR.mean_depth.2.png

-The image shows the HOR organization, where every letter indicates an alpha-satellite monomer in the HOR (so, ``A,B,C,D,E,F,G,H,I,J,K`` would indicate a HOR with 11 alpha-satellite monomers).
-Interestingly, as we can see in the `Logsdon et al., 2021 <https://doi.org/10.1038/s41586-021-03420-7>`_ work, the ``mean depth`` drop falls in the hypomethylated and CENP-A-enriched regions, that have the highest consistent entropy in the entire array.
+``Mean depth`` of the chromosome 8 centromeric HOR array.
+Every letter indicates an alpha-satellite monomer in the HOR (so, ``A,B,C,D,E,F,G,H,I,J,K`` would indicate an HOR with 11 alpha-satellite monomers).
+The ``mean depth`` drop falls into the hypomethylated and CENP-A-enriched regions, that have the highest consistent entropy in the entire array.
+This is in concordance with the `Logsdon et al., Nature 2021 <https://doi.org/10.1038/s41586-021-03420-7>`_ publication, see the figure below.
+The drop in the depth may indicate hypervariability between genomes in the transition from methylated to unmethylated DNA, or that the region is not alignable.

 .. image:: /img/chr8_HOR.organization.2.png

-This drop in the depth may indicate hypervariability between genomes in the transition from methylated to unmethylated DNA, or that the region is not alignable.
+Overview of the chm13 chromosome 8 D8Z2 α-satellite HOR array. **a (top):** Monomer arrangements of the HOR. **a (bottom):**
+The entropy plot of chromosome 8 reveals that the hypomethylated and CENP-A-enriched regions, that have the highest consistent entropy in the entire array. **b:** Structure of the α-satellite monomers listed by HOR. **c:** Frequency plot of the α-satellite monomers in the HOR.
+Figure taken from `Logsdon et al., Nature 2021 <https://www.nature.com/articles/s41586-021-03420-7/figures/12>`_.